cvat-ai/cvat/site/content/en/docs/administration/advanced/iam_system_roles.md

 In the {{< repolink text="CVAT repository" path="/cvat/apps/iam/rules/" >}} for each resource, there is a CSV file which describes all permissions in a simple and readable form.
 For example, the {{< repolink text="users.csv" path="/cvat/apps/iam/rules/users.csv" >}} file describes permissions
 for working with information about users.
-Every line in the file is a primitive rule which tells us who has rights to perform a specific action.
+Every line in the file is a primitive rule which tells us who has the rights to perform a specific action.

 {{< get-csv url="../../cvat/cvat/apps/iam/rules/users.csv" >}}